Health and Behavior

 A more effective method of bringing about planned change in patients is to use an outcome-driven approach.
 This approach focuses on specific, measurable objectives.
 Information is personalized and related to specific goals.

 Jim just learned he has type 2 diabetes.
 He knows nothing about diabetes and until now has paid little attention to his diet or health.
-Using a content-driven approach to patient education, the provider gives Jim several pamphlets about diabetes, refers him to a diabetes website, and suggests he attend classes offered by the local hospital.
-Though Jim reads the brochures and information he finds on the website, he does not understand how to apply it to his condition, nor does he grasp the seriousness of the red, swollen area on his foot that never seems to heal.
+Jim’s healthcare provider gives Jim several pamphlets about diabetes, refers him to a diabetes website, and suggests he attend classes offered by the local hospital (content-driven approach).
+Though Jim reads the brochures and information he finds on the website, he does not understand how to apply it to his condition, nor does he grasp the importance of monitoring blood glucose levels.
+He is inconsistent in monitoring his blood glucose and uncertain about what to do if readings are abnormal.

-When Jim attended the class at the hospital, he realized he needed much more information as it applied to his own personal situation.
-He asked the patient educator who conducted the class for help.
-The educator consulted with Jim’s physician and, using an outcome-driven approach, identified specific, measurable objectives to help Jim meet his diabetes learning needs.
+When Jim attends a diabetes education class at the hospital, he realizes he needs much more information as it applies to his own personal situation.
+He asks the diabetes educator leading the class for help with this.
+The educator agrees and consults with Jim’s physician.
+During a follow-up appointment, the diabetes educator identifies specific, measurable objectives to help Jim meet his diabetes learning needs (outcome-driven approach).

-One of the objectives was: “Jim will accurately perform a blood glucose test, 100% of the time.”
-At a private session, the educator explained the reason for the test and its relevance to Jim’s disorder.
-She encouraged him to talk about his fear of blood and pain.
-Then, she demonstrated the procedure and discussed problems that might arise in performing the test.
-Jim mirrored her demonstration until he could do it accurately, every time.
+One of the objectives is: “Jim will accurately perform a blood glucose test, 100% of the time.”
+The educator explains the reason for the test and its relevance to Jim’s disorder.
+She encourages him to talk about his concerns and feelings about blood glucose monitoring.
+Then, she demonstrates how to accurately monitor blood glucose levels, what normal target ranges are, and what to do if levels are abnormal.
+Jim mirrors her demonstration until he can do it accurately.
+He also participates in role-playing examples of what to do for various abnormalities if and when they occur.

-A patient educator, acting as a change agent, linked the rationale for performing a blood glucose test to Jim’s disease and diet, further motivating Jim to change his behaviors.
-In doing so, the educator helps Jim to develop an outcome-driven approach that:
+The diabetes educator, acting as a change agent, linked the rationale for performing a blood glucose test to Jim’s disease and diet, further motivating Jim to change his behaviors.
+In doing so, the educator helped Jim to develop an outcome-driven approach that:

-- Clearly states each specific, measurable objective (i.e., Jim accurately performs a blood glucose test 100% of the time)
+- Clearly states each specific, measurable objective (i.e., Jim will accurately perform a blood glucose test 100% of the time)

 - Looks for specific items and behaviors to facilitate change in the patient (i.e., the educator shows Jim how to use the blood drawing equipment to reduce the amount of blood drawn and the degree of pain felt with repeat tests)